 and AvaTrade 1,250 available financial

 The price you are being presented with will factor in the fee the broker takes.
 For example, if a financial asset is at 79.6.
 You might have to pay 79 to enter.
-Therefore, you will start with a small loss with both Moneta Markets and AvaTrade.
-The bigger the fee, the bigger the issue this is.
-Most alarmingly though some financial assets occur a charge for you to hold on to the asset overnight or over the weekend.
-This is usually true with commodities and stocks that you are using leverage on.
-Please check what your fees are with Moneta Markets and AvaTrade before you invest because it is crucial that you know exactly what you are paying.
+Therefore, you will start with a small loss with Moneta Markets and AvaTrade.
+The bigger the fee, the bigger the issue is.
+Most alarmingly, some financial assets charge you to hold on to the asset overnight or over the weekend.
+Some commodities and stocks you are using leverage on may have overnight charges.
+Please check your fees with Moneta Markets and AvaTrade before you invest because you must know what you are paying.

-a set fee of around 5 USD.
-Your location or residence will have an impact on your potential Moneta Markets and AvaTrade fees of course.
+Your location or residence will have an impact on your potential Moneta Markets and AvaTrade fees, of course.
 Make sure you do your research and check the commission and fees with both Moneta Markets and AvaTrade before you invest anything.

 Moneta Markets and AvaTrade do not charge inactivity fees.

 When you deposit money to a broker like Moneta Markets or AvaTrade you might need to pay deposit fees.
-The lower the better.
-Most preferably of course you would have to pay nothing for this.
-If this is the case it can be a big problem.
-Constant deposits will eat into your profit so this will take some considering before you sign up.
+The lower, the better.
+Most preferably, you would have to pay Moneta Markets or AvaTrade nothing for this.
+If this is the case, it can be a big problem.
+Constant deposits will eat into your profit, so this will take some consideration before you sign up.

 Let's see how Moneta Markets vs AvaTrade compare side by side for commissions and fees.

 We live in an accessible world these days.
 Therefore, your trading platform has to consider this.
-Having the ability to trade with the click of a button is essential and allows you to make trading decisions on the Moneta Markets and AvaTrade platforms when it is convenient to you.
-Without this, you will not have the opportunity to take advantage of every situation that may or may not occur in the financial markets.
+The ability to trade with the click of a button is essential and allows you to make trading decisions on the Moneta Markets and AvaTrade platforms when convenient.
+Without this, you cannot take advantage of every situation that may or may not occur in the financial markets.

-Some brokers offer there own bespoke trading platforms, so if a particular broker does not offer the trading software you are looking for, their proprietary trading platform may be better.
-You will need to test this out yourself with an Moneta Markets or AvaTrade demo account.
+Some brokers offer bespoke trading platforms, so if a particular broker does not offer the trading software you are looking for, their proprietary trading platform may be better.
+You must test this yourself with an Moneta Markets or AvaTrade demo account.